 Responsibility for the accuracy of the data and the fairness of presentation, including all footnotes and disclosures, rests with the City.
 Management of the City has established a comprehensive internal control framework that is designed to protect the government's assets from loss, theft, or misuse and to compile sufficient reliable information for the preparation of the City's financial statements in conformity with Generally Accepted Accounting Principles (GAAP).
-Because the cost of internal control has been designed to provide reasonable rather than absolute assurance that the financial statements will be free from material misstatement.
+Because the cost of internal controls should not outweigh their benefits, the City's comprehensive framework of internal control has been designed to provide reasonable rather than absolute assurance that the financial statements will be free from material misstatement.
 As management, we assert that, to the best of our knowledge and belief, this financial report is complete and reliable in all material respects.